-29. This action arises under the patent laws of the United States, Title 35 of the United States Code.
-Accordingly, this Court has exclusive subject matter jurisdiction over this action under 28 U.S.C. §§ 1331 and 1338(a).

-30. Upon information and belief, this Court has personal jurisdiction over Amazon in this action because Amazon has committed acts within the Eastern District of Tennessee giving rise to this action and has established minimum contacts with this forum such that the exercise of jurisdiction over Amazon would not offend traditional notions of fair play and substantial justice.
-Defendant Amazon, directly and/or through subsidiaries or intermediaries (including distributors, retailers, and others), has committed and continues to commit acts of infringement in this District by, among other things, offering to sell and selling products and/or services that infringe the patents-in-suit.
-Moreover, Amazon actively directs its activities to customers located in the State of Tennessee.
+- 29. This action arises under the patent laws of the United States, Title 35 of the United States Code.
+Accordingly, this Court has exclusive subject matter jurisdiction over this action under 28 U.S.C. §§ 1331 and 1338(a). - 30.
+Upon information and belief, this Court has personal jurisdiction over Oracle in this action because Oracle has committed acts within the Eastern District of Tennessee giving rise to this action and has established minimum contacts with this forum such that the exercise of jurisdiction over Oracle would not offend traditional notions of fair play and substantial justice.
+Defendant Oracle, directly and/or through subsidiaries or intermediaries (including distributors, retailers, and others), has committed and continues to commit acts of infringement in this District by, among other things, offering to sell and selling products and/or services that infringe the patents-in-suit.
+Moreover, Oracle is registered to do business in the State of Tennessee, has offices and facilities in the State of Tennessee, and actively directs its activities to customers located in the State of Tennessee.